-• Conversant with the requirements of the EMP and all applicable legislation.
+• is conversant with the requirements of the EMP and all applicable legislation.

-• Monitors the implementation of EMP on site and recommends requisite measures in case of non-compliances to ERA.
+• monitors the implementation of EMP on site and recommends requisite measures in case of non-compliances to ERA.

-• Conducts monitoring through environmental monitoring laboratory in consultation with Safeguards Unit of ERA and the Engineer.
+• conducts monitoring through environmental monitoring laboratory in consultation with Safeguards Unit of ERA and the Engineer.

-171. The Engineer (DSC)
+168. The Engineer (DSC)